Doing summer school? Looking for Colorado history content? Our Virtual Field Trips are still available by request

 History education has the power to transform lives and strengthen communities.
 Our virtual field trips remove distance as a barrier, enabling students and teachers to explore five different museums from across Colorado, each with their own stories and educational experiences.
 Each field trip will bring the past to life.
 Through the power of their own inquiry, students will uncover the legacies of their communities that have shaped—and continue to influence—our Centennial State.

 Cost: $2 per student; teaching staff free; Title I schools $1 per student; minimum of $10 per field trip.
 Tuition assistance is available.
-Duration: 40 minutes Times: Monday - Friday, 10:00 a.m. and 1:00 p.m.
+Duration: 40-45 minutes Times: Weekdays by request at 10:00 a.m. and 1:00 p.m.
 Below is the weekly schedule for when each museum will have available sessions.
 Please register ASAP — at least two weeks prior to your first session.
 Space is limited.